ATEX Directive Definition – What is ATEX?

 - Create and maintain an explosion protection document

-- Select ATEX 2014/34/EU certified equipment according to the intended hazardous area Zones
+- Select ATEX 2014/34/EU (ATEX 114) certified equipment according to the intended hazardous area Zones

 For more information about ATEX requirements or certification, clarity on the ATEX Directive definitions or to understand how the ATEX Directives affect you on site, contact Pyroban directly.